kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ![](estimate_variance_components_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-Now, let's group the samples accoring to the cell line that the come from and redo the plot.
-To make the plot easier to read, we should first keep only the cell lines that had more than one sample.
+Now, let's group the samples accoring to the cell line that they come from and redo the plot.
+To make the plot easier to read, we should keep only the cell lines that had more than one sample.

 ```r
 replicated_donors = dplyr::group_by(flow_df_filtered, line_id) %>%